-Five people killed in Jerusalem synagogue shooting
+Seven people killed in Jerusalem synagogue shooting ‘terror attack’

-A gunman killed five people and wounded three others in a shooting outside a synagogue in east Jerusalem, Israel’s national rescue service has said.
+A gunman has killed seven people and wounded ten others in a shooting outside a synagogue in east Jerusalem, Israel’s foreign ministry service has said.

 The gunman was shot and reportedly killed following one of the deadliest attacks on Israelis in years.
 The wounded included a 70-year-old in critical condition, the medical service added.

-Police say the gunman opened fire at a group of Israelis in the Neve Yaakov neighbourhood, waiting for them outside the synagogue as they came out, according to Haaretz.
+Israeli police described the shooting as a “terror attack” and said it took place in a synagogue in Neve Ya’akov.
+Officers say the gunman opened fire at a group of Israelis in the area and was waiting for them outside the synagogue as they came out, according to Haaretz.

+The US state department condemned the vicious assault as an “apparent terrorist attack”, with spokesperson Vedant Patel telling reports that officials were in touch with their Israeli counterparts.

+“This is absolutely horrific.
+Our thoughts, prayers and condolences go out to those killed by this heinous act of violence.
+We condemn this apparent terrorist attack in the strongest terms.
+Our commitment to Israel’s security remains ironclad,” Patel said.

 The killings took place a day after Israeli troops killed nine Palestinians in the deadliest West Bank raid in years.